 You are here

-ARLINGTON HEIGHTS, ILL.
-(September 16, 2013) Prepping your yard this fall can give you a head start on spring landscaping, but it can also mean suffering from seasonal allergies.
+ARLINGTON HEIGHTS, IL Prepping your yard this fall can give you a head start on spring landscaping, but it can also mean suffering from seasonal allergies.
 Ragweed pollen and lingering mold can create double the symptoms for some allergy sufferers.

 While completely avoiding pollen and mold is an impossible feat, the following tips from ACAAI allergists can help you breathe a little easier.

 Timing is Everything - The mid-day and afternoon hours might seem like the best time for yard work, but it's the worst time if you have pollen allergies.
 Pollen counts are the highest during this time, making early morning and evening hours more suitable.
 Weather can also play an important role.
 Rain showers can temporarily clear pollen from the air.
 Thunderstorms, however, can increase airborne allergens, and the standing water left behind is the perfect breeding ground for mold spores.

 Dress to Protect - You don't need to impress while working in your yard, instead dress wisely.
 Buy pollen masks and gardening gloves at your local hardware store.
 These will help keep your hands clean and allergens from entering your airways.
 Wearing large sunglasses will keep pollen and mold from aggravating your eyes.
 A hat will reduce pollen from sticking to your hair.
 Also opt for long pants and shirts to prevent skin irritation, while keeping allergy-causing stinging insects away.

 Choose Wisely - The worst allergy offenders might be in your own yard.
 If you are considering adding new trees, grasses and plants into your landscape, be sure they aren't the worst offenders.
 While everyone's allergies are different, these are typically safe: